-THE WHITE QUEEN, Emma’s ten hour adaptation of Philippa Gregory’s best selling novels’ series ‘The Cousins War’ is coming to BBC1 this summer, directed by James Kent and produced by Company Pictures.
+THE WHITE QUEEN, Emma’s ten hour adaptation of Philippa Gregory’s best selling novels’ series ‘The Cousins War’ airs on BBC1 this summer, and Starz in the US in August, directed by James Kent and produced by Company Pictures.

-Emma was featured in Screen International's 'Stars of Tomorrow' movie talent list 2009; she has previously developed feature film projects with Origin Pictures, Working Title and BBC Films and was commissioned to write two original pilots for the BBC, in addition to adapting Daniel Defoe’s classic novel ROXANA for BBC in-house drama.
+Emma was featured in Screen International's 'Stars of Tomorrow' movie talent list 2009; she has developed feature film projects with Origin Pictures, Working Title and BBC Films.

 Emma's darkly funny first play AIRSICK, directed by Mike Bradwell, sold out at the Bush Theatre in 2003, and Emma recently collaborated with theatre company Inspector Sands on devised piece, MASS OBSERVATION begun on a residency at The Dark Room, and which had its first run at the Almeida theatre in 2012.